 What Causes Tooth Discoloration?

-Discolored teeth are something almost everyone will experience at some point in their lifetime.
+Discolored teeth are something almost everyone will have at some point in their lifetime.
 It can impact your confidence in your smile and how you respond to social situations.
 Many things can cause discoloration.
 You may just have one or a combination of various conditions that discolor your teeth.
 When we treat discolored teeth, we determine the root cause and treat it accordingly.

 Extrinsic Staining